oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/add_form_field.md

 }
 ```

-## Render form field on the front store
+## Render Form Field in the Storefront

-First of all check that `customerConsents` is rendered in ther form template, as a result the input with type `hidden` will be rendered on the page.
+First, check that `customerConsents` is rendered in the form template, the input with type `hidden` should be rendered on the page.

 ```twig
 {% if form.customerConsents is defined %}